-Consideration of storm conditions such as annual, 20-year, or 100-year storms in combination with Sea Level Scenarios is also recommended to evaluate extreme coastal water levels, as appropriate.
-This will provide information on areas that could temporarily flood during extreme coastal water level events before those areas permanently inundate.
-Wave-driven water levels and storm surge are the two components of storm conditions that typically contribute the most to storm-induced extreme water levels.
-To evaluate the most accurate assessment of extreme total water levels, other drivers such as tides (e.g., King tides), seasonal effects (e.g., El Niño), and river runoff from heavy precipitation, in addition to the shoreline characteristics of a given location would also need to be accounted for.
-This level of detail may not be necessary for all applications, but could be relevant for situations that are very risk averse to even a single flooding event (e.g., emergency services).
+To evaluate the most accurate assessment of extreme water levels, other drivers such as tides (e.g., King tides), seasonal and interannual effects (e.g., El Niño), river runoff from heavy precipitation, and shoreline characteristics of a given location, would also need to be accounted for in addition to storm conditions.
+This level of detail will likely not be necessary for all applications, but could be relevant for situations that are very risk averse to even a single flooding event (e.g., emergency services), or in landscapes that are especially vulnerable to the impacts of combined shoreline and watershed flooding (e.g., locations near bar-built estuaries).